 It would be Talbot's process which used a negative that would until the digital age be the basis for modern photography.
 Talbot worked to improved his process in the 1840s.
 Frederick Scott Archer (1813-57) in England invented the photographic collodion process which preceded the modern gelatin emulsion.
 The initial result ambrotype which used this process.
 This esentially ended the commercial potential of the calotype.
 Professional studios quickly adopted the collodion process.
 Interestingly, upperclass amateurs, often from the landed gentry, continued to dable with caloptypes.
 Thus many of these images are scenes of the countryside, but rarely of the rising industrial cities.
 The first commercial negative process was the albumen print.
 This began with the carte-de-viste (CDV) which first appeared in France during the late 1850s.
 The CDV was hugely popular in England by the 1860s and continued to be the principal commercial photographic portrait in the 1870s and 80s.
 We begin to see more cabinent cards by the 1880s which by the turn of the 20th century had become the principal portrait type.
 And silver-nitrate prints both for amateur snapshots and studio portraits replaced albumen ptints.
 While English researchers had played an important role in the development of black and white photography, the development of color photography in the 20th century was led primarily by American and Germn companies.

 English photography in the 19th century was primarily studio photography.
+The technology for taking photograps was well established by the 1850s.
+And as a result we images of the Crimean War (1850s), mostly camps scenes.
+We see more graphic images with the American Civil War (1860s), but still no actial fighting scenes.
+The photographic emulsions were too slow.
+But the technology was fast enough to take outdoor pictures, especially by he late-19th century.
+Nothing prevented orinary people from taking photographs, it is just that he process was complicated and expensive.
 A few avid amateurs pursued photography as a hobby and have left us an invaluable record of life outside the studio.
 Given the cost and complications involved, most of these anateur photographers in the 19th century were well-to-do individuals who could devote time and money to their hobby.

 We have just begun to collect information on important English photographers.
 A rare early woman photograoher was Indian-born Julia Margaret Cameron (1860s-70s).